Science

 PR (Wolf 2020): 055 - Lesions of the enamel organ of developing dog teeth following experimental inoculation of gnotobiotic puppies with canine distemper virus.

 Ten 7-day-old gnotobiotic Beagle puppies were inoculated intraperitoneally with virulent canine distemper virus (R252-CDV).
 The dogs were killed and perfused with paraformaldehyde/glutaraldehyde from eight to 36 days after inoculation.
 The developing teeth of the mandibles were examined by light microscopy, and the teeth from three dogs were examined by electron microscopy.
 Necrosis of individual cells in the stratum intermedium of the developing tooth was the first change, detectable at day 9 post-inoculation.
-At day 16 postinoculation, there was disorganization of the ameloblasts.

 PR (Wolf 2020): 052 - Functional response of wolves preying on barrenground caribou in a multiple-prey ecosystem (ABSTRACT)